puppetlabs/puppetlabs-pe_databases/README.md

   - PuppetDB is backed up once a week
   - The other PE databases are backed up every night
   - The node_check_ins table is TRUNCATED from the pe-classifier database to keep the size down
-2. A weekly reindex and vacuum analyze run on all databases
+2. Maintenance cron jobs to keep your PuppetDB tables lean and fast
 3. Slightly better default settings for PE PostgreSQL

 ## Items you may want to configure